Additional Financing for Water Supply and Sanitation

 Key City Development Issues

-In September 2018, the Asian Development Bank provided a $41 million grant assistance to the Dushanbe Water Supply and Sanitation Project (DWSSP).
-The purpose of the DWSSP is to improve inclusive and sustainable access to safe and resilient water supply and sanitation (WSS) services in the city.
-The DWSSP is based on the PPS prepared by CDIA and submitted to Dushanbe City in June 2018.
-The CDIA PPS prepared 20-year road maps for water supply and sanitation, together with a road map for institutional capacity development having short-, medium- and long-term interventions.
-Based on the two road maps, CDIA prepared a priority project, which aimed at reducing non-revenue water in Shohmansur district, improving the sanitary condition in the southeastern part of Dushanbe and pursue key capacity development measures.
+In September 2018, the Asian Development Bank provided a $41 million grant assistance for the Dushanbe Water Supply and Sanitation Project (DWSSP).
+The project aims to to improve inclusive and sustainable access to safe and resilient water supply and sanitation services in the city.
+The DWSSP is based on the project preparation study (PPS) done by CDIA in 2018, which outlined 20-year road maps for water supply and sanitation, together with a road map for institutional capacity development.
+Based on the two road maps, CDIA prepared a priority project, which aimed at reducing non-revenue water in Shohmansur district, improving the sanitary condition in the southeastern part of Dushanbe, and pursuing key capacity development measures.
 The estimated value of the priority project was $75.58 million.
-With a value of $41 million, the DWSSP covers approximately 55% of the CDIA prepared priority project.
+With a total value of $41 million, the DWSSP only covers approximately 55% of the CDIA prepared priority project.

 Details of Cooperation

 At the time of the PPS application, Dushanbe City was seeking a further grant from the ADB with a value of $ 35.0 million.
-The purpose of the new grant is to continue with the implementation of the CDIA priority project and support the implementation of the critical WSS interventions which were not included in the original project due to the limited funds.
-The primary objective of CDIA’s follow-up PPS support was to prepare the updated technical feasibility and preliminary engineering designs of the WSS infrastructure elements of the Additional Financing for DWSSP for ADB grant financing covering (i) the rehabilitation and expansion of the urban water supply infrastructure including water transmission, pumping stations, storage, distribution system and customer connections; and (ii) the rehabilitation of portions of sewerage main pipeline as well as the expansion of the sewerage system to unserved areas in Shohmansur district.
+The purpose of the new grant is to continue with the implementation of the CDIA priority project and support the implementation of the critical water supply and sanitation interventions, which were not included in the original project due to the limited funds.
+The primary objective of CDIA’s follow-up PPS support for the Additional Financing for DWSSP was to update the technical feasibility and preliminary engineering designs for (i) the rehabilitation and expansion of the urban water supply infrastructure including water transmission, pumping stations, storage, distribution system and customer connections; and (ii) the rehabilitation of portions of sewerage main pipeline as well as the expansion of the sewerage system to unserved areas in Shohmansur district.

 Expected Development Outcomes